Key Takeaways

 Step 2: Assess Your Risk Tolerance

-Risk tolerance varies by investor.
-A conservative investor may prefer bonds and cash investments, while an aggressive investor may allocate more funds to stocks and real estate.
 Understanding your comfort with investment risk helps shape a portfolio that suits your needs.

-Step 3: Diversification Strategies
+Step 3: Use Diversification

 Step 4: Selecting Investment Vehicles